 - a.
 The applicant or their representative should make the request within 21 days of the decision preferably in writing.
 The request should state why they disagree with the decision and if necessary, provide the necessary information they felt should have been considered. - b.
-The request will be logged and acknowledged.
-It will state how long the review will take.
-The reviews will be carried out within 28 days of the request being received.
-If more time is required, an extension will be requested with the applicant. - c.
+The request will be logged and acknowledged from the date that we receive your correspondence we aim to respond to you within 56 days.
+If the review is likely to take longer than this we will let you know what the amended response time is. - c.
 The review will be assigned to a senior Officer who did not make the original decision. - d.
 If the information was not previously provided for the original decision, the review will be closed, and the applicant will be advised in writing that this now being treated as a change in circumstances. - e.
-If the senior Officer feels that the applicant is correct or partially correct the outcome will be to uphold the review and the application will be reassessed. - f.
+If the senior Officer feels that the applicant is correct or partially correct the outcome will be to uphold the review and the application will be reassessed by the Housing Register Team. - f.
 If the senior Officer feels the original decision is correct, they will deny the review and the original decision stands. - g.
 The review outcomes will be recorded. - h.
-The applicant will be advised in writing within 14 days of the decision. - i.
-If the review needs more time, the applicant will be advised in writing that an extension is required. - i.
+The applicant will be advised in writing of the outcome of the review. - i.
 Review decisions are final and there is no right of appeal.